ufukty/gonfique/README.md

 If you want to get a standard map type such as a `map[string]any`, you might as well use `replace: map[string]any` at the dict's path instead. `dict` directive suits better when only the keys are map and values are fixed in build time.
 The advantage of using `dict: map` over `replace: map[K]V` is when you also want to customize resolved key and value types through `[map]` and `[value]`.

 Note that Gonfique will use `any` value type if any two of dict key's type conflict when the dict is requested to be defined as `map`.
 If your key types conflict but you need to keep the type safety without making the dict iterable; you might as well use [iterator](#making-structs-iterable-with-iterator) on a struct representation.

+### Types

+#### Writing typenames for type-targeting rules

+When you want to manipulate a previously declared "Go type" to:

+- add fields to assign parent refs,
+- redefine it by embedding another type,
+- implementing getters, setters on it,
+- implementing iterator on it

+those manipulations performed independently than the how many places the type you manipulate mentioned in the main mapping type.
+Because of multiple fields can use same type, editing a type declaration once effects all usages in the main mapping type.
+Thus, you need to write those rules with **type-targeting paths** rather than value-targeting paths.

+#### Directives

 ##### Implementing getters and setters with `accessors`